apache/servicecomb-website/_posts/2019-04-03-servicecomb-pack-cluster.md

   - /theme-setup/
 ---

-High Availability (HA) enables you to run multiple alpha, Avoid nodes scanning event tables at the same time.
-You can turn off event table scanning for some nodes with parameter `alpha.event.scanner.enabled=false` .
-However, transaction compensation will fail when the node that enabled the event table scan is closed.
+Now you can run multiple Alpha server in High Availability (HA) mode which support to run the event scanning in the master node only.
+You can also turn off event table scanning for some nodes with parameter `alpha.event.scanner.enabled=false` .
+However, transaction compensation will fail when the node that enabled the event table scan is crashed.
 We implemented database-based distributed lock in version 0.4.0 version, event scanning only runs on the master node in the cluster, When the master node is down, other nodes in the cluster will elect a new master node.

 ## Quick Starts